juliendelplanque/jpacman-framework/README.md

 2. If you use Eclipse:
 	1. Import
 	2. Right Click -> Configure -> Convert to Maven Project
-3. To see JPacman in action: run `nl.tudelft.jpacman.Launcher`
+3. To see JPacman in action: run `nl.tudelft.jpacman.ui.GameChooser`
 4. To run the test suite in maven: `mvn test`
 5. To run the test suite in Eclipse: right click -> run as -> JUnit Test.